 Medicare Advantage plans do not usually cover overseas treatment.

 |Medical underwriting: If a person did not enroll in Medigap during their 6-month enrollment period, they may have to complete medical underwriting for an insurance company to cover them. |

 People with preexisting medical conditions may not qualify.

-To receive the best-value premiums, a person should ideally enroll in Medigap within 6 months of signing up for Medicare.
+To get the best value premiums, a person should enroll in Medigap within 6 months of signing up for Medicare.
 Outside of certain enrollment periods and special circumstances, an insurance company does not have to offer Medigap policies.